zqsone/HallmarkGraph/README.md

 &emsp;&emsp;&emsp;&emsp; train : test = 0.8 : 0.2 : save_model(0.2)_12            <br />
 analysis file :     <br />
 &emsp;&emsp;Analysis file of experimental results : analysis    <br />

+## If you wish to repeat our experiment, please refer to the following configuration :